stephanie-jones78/learning-git-github/README.md

 	# This is where git stores all the project information
 git init
 ```

+Each Git branch is like an alternate reality
+- Head is the actual reality
+- Main (Master)

 ## Git Environments
 - Working (*last commit status*)
 - Staging (*add command - changes queued prior to commit*)